Lyon-Ynov-Campus/YTrack/subjects/forum/advanced-features/README.md

   - liked/disliked
   - commented -->
+- **Likes and Dislikes**: Only registered users will be able to like or dislike posts.
+The number of likes and dislikes should be visible by all users (registered or not).
 - A registered user can add comments to a post
 - All user, registered or not, can see comments